 - Projects that correspond with your educational/professional goals

-- Compelling reason to conduct project abroad in specific country
+- A compelling reason to conduct a project abroad in a specific country

 - Interest in serving as a cultural ambassador abroad